 Find clear dark skies and go stargazing with Scope Nights award winning astronomy weather forecasts

-Experience the real night sky and go stargazing with Scope Nights award winning astronomy weather & dark sky map!
-With NASA high resolution global light pollution map to find dark sky sites with clear skies, advanced astronomy weather settings to fine tune stargazing ratings to suit your telescope or observatory requirements, and detailed stargazing weather forecasts up to 10 nights ahead.
+Experience the real night sky and go stargazing with Scope Nights award winning astronomy app, including stargazing weather forecasts & dark sky map.
+With NASA high resolution global light pollution map to find dark sky sites with clear skies, advanced astronomy weather settings to fine tune stargazing ratings to suit your telescope or observatory requirements, and long range stargazing weather forecasts up to 10 nights ahead.

-Scope Nights is the first award winning astronomy weather app to provide accurate and detailed stargazing weather forecasts worldwide.
+Scope Nights is the first award winning astronomy app to provide accurate and detailed stargazing weather forecasts worldwide.
 Scope Nights is designed to provide the best stargazing forecasts available using a combination of global and national weather forecasts.
 It also contains a detailed dark sky map derived from the latest NASA satellite data to help you quickly find the best dark sky sites with clear skies, along with advanced astronomer’s weather settings so stargazing ratings can be tailored for different types of observing.
-Scope Nights is an indispensable tool for astronomers and is designed to appeal to everyone, from casual stargazers to keen astronomers who have specific requirements for observing, therefore optional upgrades are included for those who need full functionality.
+Scope Nights is an indispensable tool for astronomers and is designed to appeal to everyone, from casual stargazers to keen astronomers who have specific requirements for observing.

 Sky & Telescope Magazine recommends Scope Nights 2.1 “Amateur astronomers may not control the weather, but at least we can plan for it.
 Several astronomy-oriented weather apps are available, but Scope Nights has become my favorite… it does a fine job of summarizing the data in a clear and understandable fashion” – Rod Mollise, Sky & Telescope Contributing Editor.“

 Automatically shows stargazing weather for your current location and finds stargazing forecasts for any location worldwide.